noamanilyas/Distance-App/README.md

 # Distance App Assignment

+### Please read the problem statement and checkout the sample json.

+### Also please read my thought process to design the solution.

 ## Please follow the below steps to run the backend project

 1. Run command "npm install" on your terminal.